mroswell/starter-blog/README.md

 ## License

-Starter blog is a free software distributed under the terms of the MIT license.
+Starter blog is free software distributed under the terms of the MIT license.

 © [Arnaud Ligny](https://arnaudligny.fr)